What is the Crossover Rate?

 Crossover Rate Formula

-Crossover rate is defined as that rate of return at which the NPVABC = NPVXYZ.
-Since C1, C2, C3, A0, Z1, Z2, and X0 are all known, we can solve for the Crossover Rate.
+The crossover rate is defined as the rate of return at which the NPVABC = NPVXYZ.
+Since C1, C2, C3, A0, Z1, Z2, and X0 are all known, we can solve for the crossover rate.

 Alternative Method of Calculating Crossover Rate